My Old School (song)

 "My Old School" is a song by American rock band Steely Dan.
-It was released in October 1973, as the second single from their album Countdown to Ecstasy, and reached number 63 on the Billboard Hot 100.
+It was released in October 1973, as the second single from their album Countdown to Ecstasy, and reached number 63 on the Billboard Hot 100, a major disappointment after both singles from their previous album, Can't Buy a Thrill, broke the top 20.
+However, it eventually became an FM radio staple.